The study of natural reality: Leucippus, Democritus, Epicurus and Plato

 1.3 Different approaches to the Atomic theory

 Epicurus also argued that composite bodies were the only objects that could be captured by human senses.
 Furthermore, human sensing was explained as a process of exchange of atoms on the external surfaces of composite bodies, or in other words, as a transmission and reception of particles between the objects and the human sense organs (Long 1987, 75-6).
 As opposed to Democritus, who suggested an infinite number of shapes and sizes for the atoms, Epicurus saw that such shapes and sizes were finite (Phili 1989-90, 383-4).
-On the other hand, both philosophers agreed that the worlds were multiple and infinite, some perhaps resembling and others differing to our own world on Earth (Theodoridis 2000, 807).
+On the other hand, both philosophers agreed that the worlds were multiple and infinite, some perhaps resembling and others differing from our own world on Earth (Theodoridis 2000, 807).
 Finally, they both agreed that the atoms in the internal structure of such worlds were by definition finite (Phili 1989-90, 386-7).

-2. Plato’s Geometric theory
+2. Plato’s Geometric Theory

-In his dialogue Timaeus, Plato explained the mechanical properties of matter through his Geometric theory, which examined the structural properties of regular polyhedrons.
+In his dialogue Timaeus, Plato explained the mechanical properties of matter through his Geometric theory, which examined the structural properties of regular polyhedra.
 He admitted the intervention of a divine force in the universe; however, he introduced a second force, to which he attributed the mechanical behaviour of material bodies.
 This second force was named ‘necessity’ (anage) (Kalfas 1995, 52).

 2.1 Natural reality in Timaeus